Wet Plate Ambrotype Photography

 A wet plate photographer makes a film base on a piece of glass or metal using collodion, submerges it in a silver nitrate solution to make it light sensitive, and then exposes the photograph usually in an old style wood bellows camera box and antique brass lens from the 1800's.
 The process is called wet plate because during the entire process the chemicals on the plates must remain wet and cannot be allowed to dry.
 The end result is a one-of-a-kind, archival object of art that will last many lifetimes.
 There are wet plates of Abraham Lincoln that look just as good today as they did a century and a half ago.
 It is thought that less than 1000 people worldwide carry on the tradition of wet plate today and most of those individuals are professional photographers at the height of their career.
 Each and every day the world is filled with millions and millions of digital photographs that have no value, character, significance or physical form, that is not the case with each and every wet plate.
 The wet plate process is magical and the end result is tangible and precious.

-I am self taught and shoot wet plate photography exclusively, it is the only process that I know.
+I am self taught and shoot wet plate photography exclusively, it is the only process that I know or care to know.

 Nostalgic Glass Wet Plate Studio